tankwin08/Bayesian_uncertainty_LSTM/README.md

 ### Results

-We can see that the time series data with large variance are still can be predicted with the autocoder and LSTM.
+We can see that the time series data with large variance are still can be predicted with the autocoder and LSTM framework.

 ![alt text](https://github.com/tankwin08/Bayesian_uncertainty_LSTM/blob/master/figs/uncertianty_lstm_AUTOENCODER.png)